-ACC 132 Payroll and General Excise Tax (3)
+ACC 132 Payroll and Hawai'i General Excise Tax (3)

-Introduces the preparation and maintenance of payroll and personnel records; preparation and filing of federal and Hawai'i state forms for payroll taxes and the Hawai'i General Excise Tax.
-Requirement for the Accounting C.C., C.A. and A.S. program; elective for the Liberal Arts A.A. program.
+Introduces principles, manual and computerized procedures, and terminology for business applications of payroll accounting.
+Includes preparation and filing of federal and Hawai'i state forms for payroll taxes and the Hawai'i General Excise and Use Tax..

 (45 lecture hours)

-Prerequisite: ACC 124 or ACC 201 with grades of C or better or equivalent.
+Prerequisite: ACC 120, ACC 124, or ACC 201 with a grade of C or better or equivalent.

-Rec Prep: ENG 21 or ENG 22.
+Rec Prep: ENG 21, ENG 22, or ENG 24

-ACC 134 Income Tax Preparation (3)
+ACC 134 Individual Income Tax Preparation (3)

-Introduces the preparation of Federal and State of Hawai'i individual income tax returns with an emphasis on tax principles and their application to the tax returns.
-Requirement for the Accounting AS program; elective for the Management AAS degree and Liberal Arts AA program.
-(45 lecture hours).
+Introduces the preparation of federal and state of Hawaiʻi individual income tax returns with an emphasis on tax law and regulations and their application to the tax returns.
+This course is intended for an individual preparing basic tax returns under the supervision of an accounting professional.